syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ### ZoomStart

 The [ZoomStart]() event is triggered when the user initiates a zoom action by using a pinch gesture on the chart.
-This event can be cancelled, allowing its action to be interrupted or stopped.
+This event can be canceled, allowing its action to be interrupted or stopped.

 * [Axis]() - The ZoomStart event will be triggered for all the axes within the Chart.
 * [CurrentZoomFactor]() - Used to get the updated zoom factor of the corresponding axis.